abinit/abinit/doc/developers/developers_howto.md

 !!! important

     Abinit uses specialized logic to track Fortran **allocations** and **deallocations** in order to spot possible memory leaks
+-->

 ## How to add a new Fortran file

 * Create the F90 module and `git add` it
 * Register the F90 file in the `abinit.src` file (avoid duplicated names in the public API, **abisrc.py** will complain about that)
 * Rerun `makemake` in the source directory
-* Rerun `configure` and `make` (possibly `make clean`)
+* Rerun `configure` and `make` in the build directory (possibly `make clean && make`)

-!!! important

-    Special case

 ## How to add a new Abinit input variable

-Let's focus on the procedure required to add a new Abinit variable.
+This section documents the procedure required to add a new Abinit input variable.
-To make things as simple as possible, we neglect the case of dimensions such as [[nkpt]] or [[nsym]] whose value may depend on the dataset.
+To make things as simple as possible, we ignore the (more complicated) case of dimensions such as [[nkpt]] or [[nsym]] whose value may depend on the dataset.
 To add a new variables follow the below steps:

-- Add the new variable to `dataset_type`.
-Remember that the name cannot end with a digit (multidataset syntax)
+- Add the new variable to **dataset_type**.
+  Remember that the name cannot end with a digit as this enters into conflict with the multidataset syntax.

-- The default value can be specified in two different ways:
+- The default value of the new input variable can be specified in two different ways:

     * in the **declaration** of the Fortran type if the size is known at compile time and the initial value does not depend on other variables.